Liyue1d/dtnu-benchmarks/README.md

 Each DTNU is written as:

--Set of controllables: A list which contains the ID of each controllable timepoint
+-Set of controllables: A list which contains the ID of each controllable timepoint.

--Set of uncontrollables: A list which contains the ID of each unontrollable timepoint
+-Set of uncontrollables: A list which contains the ID of each unontrollable timepoint.

 -Set of free constraints: A list which contains 'disjuncts' (i.e. A disjunct refers to several contraints linked with OR operators).
 A disjunct is a list which contains several 'conjuncts'.
 A conjunct is a list of the form: